Jehadel/3x3-2D-transformations_demo/README.md

                     C_x & C_y & 1 \end{bmatrix}
 $$

-We can of course multiply the transformations matrices together to obtain a combined transformation matrix.
-Just be aware that matrix product is non-commutative : the order is important.
+We can of course multiply the transformations matrices together to obtain a combined transformation matrix, using the associative property of matrix product.
+Just be aware that matrix product however is non-commutative : the order is important.

 $$ T1 .
 R .
 T2 = \\
 \begin{bmatrix} \cos 20\degree & \sin 20\degree & 0 \\\
                 -\sin 20\degree & \cos 20\degree & 0 \\\
                 C_x(1-\cos 20\degree) + C_y \sin 20\degree & C_y(1-\cos 20\degree) - C_x \sin 20\degree & 1 \end{bmatrix}
 $$

-But it’s not really necessary to calculate a combined matrix when we design a transformation script.

 We can apply the same logics to all transformations.